ammanvedi/shokemon/readme.md

 9. Need an actual loading icon
 10. .env shouldnt be committed but im committing for ease, this should be set per environment.
 11. The testing is really not exhaustive
+12. we could fetch all the species and do an autocomplete